NinerXrayBravoTwoTwo/FactbookIntelligence/README.md

 ## June 14, 2019

-Reduced all the data concepts into a single story/question; “How is country economics related to CO2 emissions.
+Reduced all the data concepts into a single story/question; â€œHow is country economics related to CO2 emissions.
 Many ways to go with this; Am currently testing three views, 1> FF Electric Production, 2> CO2 Emissions, 3> Economic growth.

 Some problems; a> Only the top 40 or so countries by total Power production have an economy b> Some countries are in growth decline or collapse due to war (Venezuela, Syria, Saudi Arabia, Iran, Iraq)